eduardoyanoliveira/design_patterns/behavioral/strategy/README.md

 2. Follows the principle that code must not be based on implementations, but interfaces.

-3. Helps on use Open closed Principle.
+3. Helps on using Open closed Principle.

 4. Uses Dependency injection, providing less code coupling.